tokenika/eosfactory/docs/sphinx/source/cases/03_symbolic_names/case.md

 from eosfactory import *
 ```

-Then run this code to initialize a couple of accounts and a smart-contract:
+Then run this code to initialize a local testnet, register a couple of accounts and deploy a smart-contract to one of them:

 ```
-from eosfactory import *

 reset()
 create_wallet()
 create_master_account("master")